Oracle loses bid to restore $1.3 billion SAP verdict, could get new trial

 In a statement, Oracle general counsel Dorian Daley said the company is "thrilled about this landmark recovery."
 Asked whether Oracle will accept the $356.7 million or proceed to another trial, a company spokeswoman declined to comment.

-SAP spokesman Andy Kendzie said the ruling is favourable and "shows the strength of our position."
+SAP spokesman Andy Kendzie said the ruling is favorable and "shows the strength of our position."

 The case involved SAP's TomorrowNow unit, which the German company had bought to provide software support to Oracle customers at lower rates than what Oracle charged, hoping to persuade them to become SAP customers.